This post may contain affiliate links. Please see my disclosure policy for details.

 How long does the Jogini Waterfall trek take?

-This completely depends on where you start from, your levels of fitness and whether you want to take breaks or not.
-You’ll also need to schedule in time to relax at the waterfall, if you want to go swimming, taking photos etc.
+This completely depends on where you start from, your levels of fitness, and whether you want to take breaks or not.
+You’ll also need to schedule in time to relax at the waterfall, if you want to go swimming, take photos etc.